Why book?

 The story

-Capacity: Marquees (not included in the price) for up to 200 people.
-Church service up to 80 seated, up to 100 for ceremonies in the Ballroom and up to 200 in the gardens.
-There is an additional charge of £3,250 + VAT for events with over 200 guests (capped at 300 guests).
+Capacity: Marquees (not included in the price) for up to 300 people.
+Church on site for up to 80 seated, up to 100 for ceremonies in the Ballroom and up to 300 in the gardens.
+Please note the additional charge of £3,250 + VAT for events with over 200 guests (capped at 300 guests).

 Location: Chipping Norton, Oxfordshire